ryanneph/spyfall/README.md

 Edit the locations file as required:

 	nano lib/locations.js

+Also, edit the spyfall/spyfall/settings/settings.json file to the appropriate URL:

+	cd ./settings
+	sudo nano ./settings.json

 Run the meteor server to test locally:

 	meteor --settings settings/settings.json

+You may also have to install the babel-runtime (from within the spyfall/spyfall directory):

+	sudo meteor npm install --save babel-runtime

 Sadly, production deployment has gotten a little trickier since meteor.com stopped providing easy free hosting.
 I recommend a combination of digitalocean.com and mupx for a relatively easy and robust solution.